 Introduction

 When Oliver Cromwell’s New Model Army won the Battle of Worcester in 1651, the British Monarchy seemed to be at an end.
-The only hopes for survival lay with the son of the executed King Charles I, the young man who claimed the title King Charles II but who was now a fugitive.
+The main hope for survival lay with the son of the executed King Charles I, the young man who claimed the title King Charles II but who was now a fugitive.
 After the battle was lost and won, his only chance to keep hopes of a restoration alive was to escape the country.
 And so, the flight was on.

 The Monarch’s Way

 The Monarch’s Way walk does not attempt to follow the precise roads taken by Charles as he sought to escape from the Roundhead troops – most such roads have long since been surfaced over.
 What the Monarch’s Way does instead is to join together the various towns, villages, country houses and inns associated with the escape using walker-friendly rights-of-way and, in so doing, adding considerably to the mileage covered by Charles.
 The result is a unique lost-distance path – not merely because it is comfortably the longest way-marked inland walk in the UK, but also because it covers a wide variety of different landscapes.
-It passes through the Midlands, including the Black Country and the related World Heritage Site of Ironbridge Gorge, then extensively explores four Areas of Natural Beauty – the Cotswolds, the Mendips, Dorset and Cranborne Chase – before a memorable journey through the South Downs National Park and finally arriving at the Sussex coast.
+It passes through the Midlands, including the Black Country and the related World Heritage Site of Ironbridge Gorge, then extensively explores four National Landscapes – the Cotswolds, the Mendips, Dorset and Cranborne Chase – before a memorable journey through the South Downs National Park and finally arriving at the Sussex coast.
 It is a spectacular tour of much of Western and Southern England.

 Sources